-In preparation for the holiday season, the Minnesota Department of Agriculture (MDA) inspects material coming into our state to look for unwanted hitchhikers.
-Examples of pests moved through this pathway include: elongate hemlock scale, boxwood blight, round leaf bittersweet, spongy moth, brown marmorated stink bug, spotted lantern fly, and Japanese maple scale.
+To prepare for the holiday season, the Minnesota Department of Agriculture (MDA) inspects material entering the state to look for unwanted hitchhikers.
+Pests that move through this pathway include elongate hemlock scale, boxwood blight, round leaf bittersweet, spongy moth, brown marmorated stink bug, spotted lantern fly, and Japanese maple scale.

 Means of Spread

-There are many ways invasive insects, pathogens, and weeds can spread through holiday greenery and Christmas trees.
-The top three ways of spread are:
+Invasive insects, pathogens, and weeds can spread through holiday greenery and Christmas trees in several ways.
+The most common pathways include:

-• Transporting in freight, on vehicles, and on recreational equipment.
+• Transporting pests in freight, on vehicles, or on recreational equipment

 How Can You Help?

-• Buying locally grown holiday greenery is the easiest way to avoid spreading invasive pests that could be transported on greenery from out of state.
+• Buying locally grown holiday greenery reduces the risk of spreading invasive pests transported on greenery from out of state.

-• The best option is to use a curbside tree collection or bring to a designated drop-off site.
-Check with your waste hauler, city, or county to see what services are offered in your area.
-The Minnesota Pollution Control Agency has a map of yard waste compost locations, contact locations directly to see if they accept trees and greenery.
+• Dispose of holiday greenery safely.
+The best option is to use a curbside tree collection or bring your greenery to a designated drop-off site.
+Check with your waste hauler, city, or county for local options.
+The Minnesota Pollution Control Agency provides a map of yard waste compost locations.
+Contact locations directly to confirm they accept trees and greenery.

-• Do not toss trees and greenery into backyard woods or your residential compost pile, which will propagate the infestation.
+• Do not toss trees and greenery into backyard woods or your residential compost pile, which will spread the infestation.

-• Wreaths and other decorative greens can be disposed in trash cans.
+• Wreaths and other decorative greens can be disposed of in trash cans.

-• If your city or county does not have an organized pick-up or drop-off, the last resort would be to burn the greens.
+• If your city or county does not have an organized pick-up or drop-off, burning may be a last resort.
 Always check fire danger conditions and burning restrictions before burning and follow local ordinances.

 At Risk

-Products sold for the holiday season in North America have the broad potential to introduce pests that can affect our native plant communities and agricultural commodities.
-New infestations get started through the movement of this material across the country.
-The economic and environmental impacts they inflict can be serious if left unchecked.
+Products sold during the holiday season in North America can introduce pests that can affect Minnesota's native plant communities and agricultural commodities.
+New infestations often begin when infested materials are moved across the country.
+The economic and environmental impacts can be serious if left unchecked.

 Species